neobourbaki/Library/database/ZSK5Y7GE/ZSK5Y7GE_a.md

 \left| \frac{1}{h}\int_x^{x+h} f(t)\\,dt - f(x) \right| < \epsilon
 $$

-which established the claimed limit as $h\to 0$ from the right.
-A similar argument with $0 > h > -\delta$ works for the limit from the left.
+which establishes the claimed limit as $h\to 0$ from the right.
+A similar argument with $-\delta < h < 0$ yields the limit from the left.